Deeps18-crypto/Amazon-clone/README.md

 * This project has exact functionaly and UI of facebook.

-* The project contains story , sidebar , message and widgets tabs.
+* The project contains ratings ,price and discription of the products

-* The App contains Google authentication which is used to signup with Google account.
+* The App contains Amazon authentication UI which by the firebase functionalities.

 * The clone contains Router functionality it makes the app super fast without refreshing the page.

-* The user can post message and image, which is stored in the database(Firebase Firestore).
+* The app stores the user data in Firebase(FIRESTORE) and gives the ordered values in the order page.

 * The project also use CONTEXT API to maintain the state.